 Schneider, is founding director of the Medical Humanities and Health Studies Program, one of the first undergraduate Medical Humanities majors in this country.
 Author and editor of six books, his research and teaching interests in the History of science and medicine cover French history and twentieth-century Europe; global health history; eugenics and international humanitarian assistance.

 3:30 p.m.: MY SECOND ACT: MAKING MY SURVIVORSHIP COUNT

 Tamika Felder, tv producer and cancer advocate

 Felder is a 15 year cervical cancer survivor and internationally recognized patient advocate for cervical cancer prevention.
 She is a Cervivor (cervical cancer survivor + passionate advocate= Cervivor), and founder of Tamika & Friends, Inc., a national non-profit organization dedicated to cervical cancer awareness through a ne work of survivors and their friends.
-After a diagnosis of advanced cervical cancer in 2001 at the age of 25, Tamika decided to use he experience and her voice to help educate other women about ways to prevent cervical cancer.
-By telling her story, Tamika decided to use her experience and her voice to help educate other women about ways to prevent cervical cancer.
+After a diagnosis of advanced cervical cancer in 2001 at the age of 25, Tamika decided to use the experience and her voice to help educate other women about ways to prevent cervical cancer.
 By telling her story, Tamika inspired other women to start speaking about HPV and cervical cancer, which led to a network of survivors supporting each other and educating each other.
-From this network, the project, "Cervivor" was born.
+From this network, the project "Cervivor" was born.

 4:30 p.m.: Meet the Speaker Reception